 Have you ever gotten your car stuck on a patch of ice or on a rock?
 No matter what you do, you can’t seem to get out.
 You move forward, you’re stuck; you move backward, you’re stuck.
 The same thing happens in our lives sometimes, both in the workplace and in our personal lives.
 What typically characterizes a sense of getting stuck in an incredible and overwhelming sense of frustration and stress.
 Exactly like when your car is stuck on ice or rock.
 Feeling stuck is far from being fun.
 It is a terrible feeling.
 I’ve been there.
 We all have.
 I get it.

 Why We Tend to Be on Autopilot Commonly, people live with many set routines.
 While certain routines are helpful, becoming stuck in the daily grind routine can get frustrating.
 Many people eat roughly the same foods each week, go to the same place each day, talk to the same people, keep the same commitments, and end up living life on autopilot.
 On a day to day basis, being on autopilot can be comforting to many.
 On a survey conducted by One Poll, a market research company, 45% of people said that their regular routines are comforting, 1 in 5 people said that they haven’t shaken up their schedules in over ten years and 81% said that they feel that they are creatures of habit.
 While following routines and repeating behaviors in our day to day life have some comforting aspects to it (the known and familiar is always comforting).
-When it comes to solving problems, doing more of the same is what gets us stuck, because we tend to repeat the same patterns and find ourselves facing the same problems.
+When it comes to powerful problem solving, doing more of the same is what gets us stuck, because we tend to repeat the same patterns and find ourselves facing the same problems.

 Tunnel Vision Syndrome One of the most common reasons people feel stuck is what I call ‘Tunnel Vision’- seeing one solution only to an existing problem, hating that solution, panicking, and failing to see that there maybe three, four, five or ten other ways to handle the problem.
 You may be a leader feeling stuck and frustrated with a challenge that you are facing with your team, or an individual feeling stuck and hopeless with a problem in your personal life.
 In either case, you may be stuck in a Tunnel Vision situation, panicking and stressing so much that you are not able to see so many other options that you have for handling what is driving you nuts.
 I have created the SOLVE Model in order to help you solve problems, get out of Tunnel Vision and move forward so that you no longer feel stuck, hopeless and frustrated.